-What is your daily beauty routine?
+What's your beauty routine?

 Do you have a signature scent?